jeremielamboley/global-passport-index/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html).

-If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
+If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has most of the above packages (except scrapy) and more included.

 ## Developing